 Can you lose 30 pounds in 30 days?
 Weight loss is something that many of us struggle with.
 Whether you are losing weight to better your health, increase your lifespan, or just so you can fit in that new dress or pair of jeans, shedding those extra pounds can be a pain and fast weight loss is often preferred.

-In today’s article we are going to look at the possibility of losing 30 pounds in 30 days.
+In today’s article, we are going to look at the possibility of losing 30 pounds in 30 days.
 Is it something that can be done?
-If it is even a possibility, is it safe to do so and can it be recommended by your doctor?
-We shall also be letting you know the quickest way to lose weight as well as giving you a simple sample menu to help you come up with a 30 day diet for weight loss.
+If it is even a possibility, is it safe to do so and can your doctor recommend it?
+We shall also be letting you know the quickest way to lose weight as well as giving you a simple sample menu to help you come up with a 30-day diet for weight loss.

 Is It Possible To Lose 30 Pounds In 30 Days?

 No, you cannot.
 Contrary to what some ‘fitness expert’ or diet guru may have told you before, there is no possible way, physically and scientifically that you can lose 30 pounds in 30 days.
 But why is this?
 The truth is that, for you to lose 30 pounds in 30 days, you would need to lose 1 pound a day for 30 days and this, again, is impossible.
 Here is how to look at it:

 - On average, a normal man or woman looking to maintain his or her weight consumes 2500 or 2000 calories, respectively, a day.

 - 1 pound of fat is equal to 3500 calories so for you to lose 1 pound a day you will have to burn 3500 calories daily.